Microscopic flexoelectricity in the canonical PMN relaxor: Flexoelectric perspective

 \section{Flexoelectric perspective}

-Lets inspect these facts from the point of view of the Ginzburg-Landau-Devonshire theory of perovskite ferroelectrics.
+Let us inspect these facts from the point of view of the Ginzburg-Landau-Devonshire theory of perovskite ferroelectrics.
 The integrand of the Gibbs free energy functional expressed in terms of the Cartesian components $P_{i}$, $\epsilon_{ij}$ of the polarization and strain fields and their derivatives reads

 where the Einstein summation convention applies and the indices after the commas mean the partial derivatives.
 In what follows, the most important are the elastic, electrostrictive and flexoelectric coupling tensors $C_{ijkl}$, $q_{ijkl}$ and $f_{ijkl}$.
 In particular, the third line of eq.\,(\ref{LGD}) also includes the "educated" sign convention in which the principal components of the electrostrictive and flexoelectric tensors for the known perovskite oxides are positive.
 Let us stress that $f_{ijkl}$ should be distinguished from another flexoelectric tensor $\mu_{ijkl}^E =\epsilon_{im} f_{mjkl}$ that combines $f_{ijkl}$ coupling with the permittivity tensor $\epsilon_{im}$ and which is often introduced to describe the experiments in which the polarization is induced directly by the strain gradients at the fixed electric field\cite{Wang19,Narvaez,Ma}.